kennyphan02/Coding-Notes/Kotlin/Kotlin Basics.md

 	- Packages - keeps code organized
 	- Can create multiples classes in one file
 	- Kotlin automatically creates getters and setters for properties you defined in the class.
+	- Classes are final by default and they can't be inherrited. to be inherrited use the open keyword
 	```Kotlin
 	class Aquarium {
 		var width: Int = 20